Slavo775/DailyHelper/README.md

 # DailyHelper

-Helper is a versatile and intuitive tool designed to simplify my daily tasks, whether at work, home, or on the go
+Helper is a versatile and intuitive tool designed to simplify my daily tasks, whether at work, home, or on the go!